 Let’s begin with the futuro semplice.

 No surprises, it describes events in the future (will/going to…).

 The futuro semplice is a very regular tense and verbs follow a quite easy pattern:

 That’s convenient, but confusing at times.
 For example, “I will eat” is io mangerò and not mangiarò.

-You have to remember that FARE (to do), STARE (to stay) and DARE (to give) are irregular.
+Remember that FARE (to do), STARE (to stay) and DARE (to give) are irregular.

 Avere drops the first “E” and goes avrò, avrai etc… instead of averò, averai… This elision of the E is common to other important verbs, for example: